Employee Advocacy Marketing with LinkedIn – How to Use LinkedIn to Optimize Your Social Media Marketing

 LinkedIn Elevate and similar tools reduce this effort.
 In addition, extensive analysis options help you to constantly optimize your own measures.
 If it is then possible to motivate the participating employees in the long term, the first visible successes will soon follow!

->Whether LinkedIn, Facebook or Twitter and Co., with Swat.io you and your team always keep track of all channels in social media marketing.
+Whether LinkedIn, Facebook or Twitter and Co., with Swat.io you and your team always keep track of all channels in social media marketing.
 Planning, publishing and sharing content has never been easier.
-Make an appointment for a free demo here.
+Start your free trial now!